ec-jrc/lisflood-usecases/README.md

 3. Open the LISFLOOD settings files on your local conputer and adapt the path names (so they fit to your local dirves): *PathRoot*, *MaskMap*, *PathRoot*, *PathParams*, and *PathTables*.
 Please remember to do that for both settings files as else you will run into problems very soon.
 TIP:  You can use *$(ProjectDir)* or *$(ProjectPath)* as built-in variable to use in this XML settings, to refer the project folder.
 4. Create a folder called *out* in the same parent folder on your local drive, to provide LISFLOOD with a designated space to save your model output
 5. Open a command window and execute LISFLOOD.
 First you have to do the pre-run to initialize the model for that you have to execute LISFLOOD with the following settings file: *settings_lat_lon-PreRun.xml*.
 Once that is completed, check the *out* folder, you should find a file called lzavin in there.
 If that's the case you can launch the actual LISFLOOD run by execting LISFLOOD with the *settings_lat_lon-Run.xml* settings file.
 This should produce a file called *dis.tss* in your *out* folder.
-The *dis.tss* contains the simulated discharge at the outlet point.
+The *dis_run.tss* contains the simulated discharge at the outlet point.
-6. Compare the *dis.tss* with the *streamflow_simulated_lat_lon.csv* to verify the correct installation and running of LISFLOOD.
+6. Compare the *dis_run.tss* with the *dis_reference_LF_lat_lon.tss* to verify the correct installation and running of LISFLOOD.

 [What's next?](#next)